EPIImperial/EPIImperial.github.io/index.md

 ### Statistics

-While the term one Introdcution to Statistics course starts with the basics, the whole MSc Epidemiology course requires a solid understanding of statistics and many concepts can take time to digest.
-So, if your statistical skills are a bit rusty, you can make things easier on yourself by brushing up on them ahead of the course.
-We provide optional maths refreshers in term one, which cover linear algebra, but if you haven't studied this before then some pre-course revision may well be beneficial.
+The MSc Epidemiology programme requires a solid understanding of statistical concepts, some of which may take time to digest.
+While you'll complete a compulsory Introduction to Statistical Thinking and Data Analysis module in the Autumn term (term one), it is recommended that you brush up on your statistical skills before the course commences.
+We provide optional maths refreshers in term one, which include linear algebra, but if you haven't studied this before then some pre-course revision may well be beneficial.

 For a revision of statistical concepts we highly recommend you begin your preparation by following the first few weeks of the [Imperial Introduction to Statistics for Public Health course](https://www.coursera.org/learn/introduction-statistics-data-analysis-public-health).
 This is particularly useful if you have not done any  basic maths or statistics in some time.

-If you still have time (after the coding prep and computer set-up in the sections further below), here are some other useful statistics and linear algebra resources.
+If you still have time (after the recommended coding prep and computer set-up in the sections further below), here are some other useful statistics and linear algebra resources.

 **Coursera courses**